jonreid/Xcode-TCR/README.md

 ## What It Does

 Upon a successful test run, the commit script shows a dialog asking you for a commit message.
-Enter it and press enter, and it will commit your changes.
+Enter your commit message and press enter, and it will commit your changes.

-If you don't enter a commit message, it will not make a commit.

 Upon a test failure, the revert script will revert your changes.
 It deletes any new files.
 (Any files ignored by your repo will remain.)
 And it shows you a dialog to letting you know it did its business.